A Perspective on Male Hormones

 Androgenic refers to the masculinizing or virilizing effects, including the growth of facial and body hair, sex organ development, deepening of the voice, and male pattern baldness.
 The anabolic effects are those that stimulate the growth of muscle, bone, and red blood cells.

-The male body systems affected by testosterone include the brain, voice, hair, muscles and fat, organs, bones, and libido (see figure to the right).
+The male body systems affected by testosterone include the brain, voice, hair, muscles and fat, organs, bones, and libido (see Effects of a Testosterone Deficiency).
 The effects of testosterone on these body systems differ during each stage of life.

 The “normal” range of testosterone levels is quite broad, which is one of the reasons why an excess or deficiency is difficult to detect.
 The average adult male has somewhere between 260 and 1,000 nanograms (ng) of testosterone per deciliter (dl) of blood plasma.
 For comparison, the range for women is approximately 50 to 70 ng/dl.